By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-One way we get confused about who we are deep down is the way in which we play many roles in our life time, sometimes in the same day.
-Each and every one of these you’s are the real you even when they can be quite different.
+One way we get confused about who we are deep down is the way in which we play many roles in our lifetime, sometimes in the same day.
+Each and every one of these you’s is the real you even when they can be quite different.

 Changing those roles may feel like an actor changing their costume.
 Roles each come with an imaginary role hat.
 People in recovery may find it difficult to move from role to role while maintaining their recovery.

 We are all children with parents.
 Even when we reach our senior citizen years, if our parents are still living we will continue to be our parent’s children.
 For some of us, this is a good thing.
 For others of you, you would prefer to not fill that role but somehow after one short phone call, we can get right back into the feelings we had as small children.